nasa-fornax/fornax-documentation/documentation/faq.md

 If you want to keep your session running for longer, you can use the Keep-alive feature in the Fornax menu.
 See the {ref}`jupyterlab-session-information` section for details.

 how long is the period of inactivity that gets culled?
-15 minutes.

-## Can I use SSH instead of HTTPS?
+It is set to 15 minutes, but it can take a few minutes longer for culling service to be triggered.

+## I am getting an error when cloning a github repo with git@github.com

-SSH is not supported on the Fornax Science Console at this time.
+Cloning a repo of the form `git@github.com/...` uses SSH connection, which is disabled on the Fornax system.

-## I am trying to access a web service and it is not working

-If you are trying to access a web service and it is not working, it may be due to it not running on standard HTTP or HTTPS ports.
-The Fornax Science Console only allows access to web services running on ports 80 and 443.

-## How do I access a web service running on a different port?

-Please open a new topic in the Fornax Community Forum [Support](https://discourse.fornax.sciencecloud.nasa.gov/c/support/6) category to ask for help.
+You can still clone repos using HTTPS.
+See {ref}`using-git` for more details.